ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/amp_to_pwa.md

 Building a service worker from scratch is possible but time consuming.
-Libraries like Workbox help, but AMP goes one step further by offering the [AMP Service Worker](https://github.com/ampproject/amp-sw), in which AMP automates a lot of steps directly, including the caching of AMP Scripts, assets and documents and implements common best practices such as [navigation preload](https://developers.google.com/web/updates/2017/02/navigation-preload).
+Libraries like Workbox help, but AMP goes one step further by offering the [AMP Service Worker](https://github.com/ampproject/amp-sw), in which AMP automates a lot of steps directly, including the caching of AMP Scripts, assets and documents as well as implementing common best practices such as [navigation preload](https://developers.google.com/web/updates/2017/02/navigation-preload).

 The AMP Service Worker automatically [caches AMP scripts](https://github.com/ampproject/amp-sw/tree/master/src/modules/amp-caching) and [documents](https://github.com/ampproject/amp-sw/tree/master/src/modules/document-caching) as user requests them, after installing it.